gellert248/rsschool-cv.none/cv.md

 - Created reporting documents
 - Performed the duties of the chief

-Since 2022 I have been working as a QA Engineer at the National Cadastral Agency
+Since 2022 I have been working as a tester at the National Cadastral Agency
 **Responsibilities:**
 - Requirement gathering
 - Requirement testing